vectorgrp/XCPlite/examples/external_example/README.md

 ```

 This script will:
-1. Build xcplite in the main repository
-2. Install xcplite to a local staging directory (`../../build/install`)
+1. Build xcplite in the main repository and install it to a local staging directory (`../../build/install`)
-3. Configure and build this external example against the installed library
+2. Configure and build this external example against the installed library
-4. Print instructions for running the example

 ## Manual Build Steps